Mehrdad-59/Store-Sales---Time-Series-Forecasting/README.md

 # Store-Sales---Time-Series-Forecasting
 In this project  the unit sales for thousands of items sold at different Favorita stores must be predicted.
+In addition to products' previous sales and promotional activities, data about holidays, oil price are also available for this problem.

 Before starting the feature engineering, I've done some pre-preparations and then performed EDA to get some insights about original features and their interactions.